Tobermory Cruise with a Baby or Toddler (2023)

 Line-ups for Tobermory Boat Cruises with a Baby or Toddler

-The tickets you buy guarantees you a spot on the vessel, but not in a specific seat.
+The tickets you buy guarantee you a spot on the vessel, but not in a specific seat.
 There’s no priority seating option – its just first come, first served.
 Some people prefer to sit on top of the vessel, even though its direct sun, so that they can get the best view and shots.

 Its a personal preference, and I don’t find that one option fills up faster than the other.
 It just depends on the group.
 If you have a strong preference, try to show up 15-30 minutes before your cruise (regardless of whether its with Bruce Anchor or Blue Heron) so you’re more likely to get a spot you’re happy with.